 Sorbus hupenhensis is a classic rowan tree, with an attractive upright form and good autumn colours.

 Unlike the native rowans, the berries on Sorbus hupenhensis are borne on red shoots and are white for most of the autumn, with a dash of pink near the tips.

 The leaves are initially green with a hint of blue, turning orange and red in the autumn.

-Fill in the details below and we will let you know when Sorbus hupehensis rowan is back in stock.
+Fill in the form below and we will notify you when Sorbus hupehensis rowan are back in stock.